-There are compelling business benefits of adding a chatbot to your customer service mix.
-But all too often, organizations launch a chatbot for the sake of it.
+There are compelling business benefits to adding a chatbot to your customer service mix.
+But all too often, businesses build a chatbot for the sake of it.

-Start with what you know.
-Research which support enquiries your team most commonly handles, and equip your chatbot to deal with these questions.
+Research which customer support enquiries your team most commonly handles, and equip your chatbot to deal with these questions.

 Before you know it, your chatbot will be supporting the teams that support your customers – which brings the most value.

 You don’t launch a chatbot simply because your competitor did – you launch it to help you drive efficiencies in your customer service and get to your goals faster.
 Check out our related post on chatbot success metrics to learn more.

 Chatbot implementation challenge 2: understanding customer intents